IMMM-SFA/tell/doc/source/user_guide.rst

       - 2-m water vapor mixing ratio from WRF (Q2)
       - kg kg :sup:`-1`
     * - Shortwave radiation
-      - Downward shortwave radiative flux from WRF (SWdn)
+      - Downwelling shortwave radiative flux at the surface from WRF (SWdn)
       - W m :sup:`-2`
     * - Longwave radiation
-      - Downward longwave radiative flux from WRF (GLW)
+      - Downwwelling longwave radiative flux at the surface from WRF (GLW)
       - W m :sup:`-2`
     * - Wind speed
-      - Wind speed derived from 10-m U and V wind components from WRF (U10 and V10)
+      - 10-m wind speed derived from the U and V wind components from WRF (U10 and V10)
       - m s :sup:`-1`
     * - Day of the week
       - Day of the week